george547/george547/README.md

 - 👋 Hi, I’m @george547
-- 👀 I’m interested in programming , learning java ,css and python
+- 👀 I’m interested in programming , learning  python
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning pithon
 - 💞️ I’m looking to collaborate on maybe some simple company first
 - 📫 How to reach me not understand